Skip to content

 Make sure to use Command Prompt when typing commands instead of PowerShell, as PowerShell is known to cause issues.

-Notice for Steam Deck users
+Notice for SteamOS users

-Due to how SteamOS handles packages, building the decompilation on the Steam Deck is highly difficult and not recommended.
-Instead, consider building it on another Arch Linux device and using that build on the Steam Deck.
+Due to how SteamOS handles packages, building the decompilation on devices running SteamOS (such as the Steam Deck) is highly difficult and not recommended.
+Instead, consider compiling a Windows build and running it on SteamOS using Proton.

 Get the source code